-[Webcast] Leave it to Astra: Cassandra-as-a-Service on Google Cloud
+[Webcast] Leave it to Astra: Database-as-a-Service on Google Cloud

 In this recorded webcast (with full transcript below), I covered: